 - The Assistant Vice President of Enrollment and Student Services must approve the "Request to Serve Alcoholic Beverage" form, which is submitted no later than three working days prior to any event where serving of alcoholic beverage is planned. - 2.
-All existing state laws are followed, including the authorized drinking age. - 3.
-Each event must have a faculty or professional staff person responsible for and in attendance at the event.
+All existing state laws are followed, including the authorized drinking age. - Each event must have a faculty or professional staff person responsible for and in attendance at the event.
 If event is a student run event, a student coordinator must also be responsible for and in attendance at the event. - Alcohol cannot be consumed or distributed after midnight (12 AM). - 5.
 Persons wishing to drink alcohol must show ID. - 6.
-Samuel Merritt University will set the number of drinks that participants will be able to consume based upon the timeframe for the event (generally no more than one drink per hour, up to a maximum of three drinks for the event).
-Once determined, the student coordinator and faculty/staff member are responsible for communicating the limit to servers and enforcing the limit. - Only wine and beer may be served at functions.
+Only wine and beer may be served at functions.
 Food and non-alcoholic drinks, appealing and in amounts equal to alcohol, must be provided.
-No alcohol may be sold without a license to sell alcohol. - 8.
-The University's guidelines for serving alcohol are as follows: - a.
-For catered events, the caterer must serve the beer and wine and must show proof of liability coverage. - b.
-For non-catered events, a contracted bartending service must serve the beer and wine (please contact the Assistant Vice President of Enrollment and Student Services for current names of contracted services).

-- Security may be required (about one guard per 100 participants), depending on the nature of the event.
+No alcohol may be sold at any Samuel Merritt University function, either on- or off-campus. - The University's guidelines for serving alcohol are as follows: - For catered events, the caterer must serve the beer and wine and must show proof of liability coverage. - For non-catered events, a contracted bartending service must serve the beer and wine (please see below). - 8.
+Security may be required (about one guard per 100 participants), depending on the nature of the event.
 The group is responsible for paying for the guard.
-The Assistant Vice President of Enrollment and Student Services will determine if security is needed. - Samuel Merritt University and/or the person serving alcoholic beverages reserve the right to refuse to serve alcoholic beverages to anyone during a studentsponsored event.
+The Assistant Vice President of Enrollment and Student Services will determine if security is needed. - Samuel Merritt University and/or the person serving alcoholic beverages reserve the right to refuse to serve alcoholic beverages to anyone.